-My Contemporary minimalist abstract painting are an exploration into colour, texture, mark making and painted matter.
+My contemporary minimalist abstract paintings are an exploration into colour, texture, mark making and painted matter.
 It is never my intention for people to see real-life objects in my paintings.
-There is nothing wrong with it, of course.
+There is nothing wrong with that, of course.
 Sometimes it is difficult to avoid connotations.
 In my view, the fact that everyone sees something different in the painting is a quality of a successful artwork.
-It is also the strength of abstract, concrete painting, which rejects representation, operates the line, color, form, painted matter.
+It is also the strength of abstract, concrete painting, which rejects representation, and operates the line, colour, form, painted matter.
 The process of creation becomes more important than the final result.

-Operation with the substance of contemporary minimalist abstract painting is very important to me.
-This is an attempt to seek an artistic language to express the essence of my works and establish communication and relationship with the audience.
-This relationship decides on what we experience looking at the artworks.
+Operation within the substance of contemporary minimalist abstract painting is very important to me.
+This is an attempt to seek an artistic language to express the essence of my works and establish communication and a relationship with the audience.
+This relationship decides what we experience looking at the artworks.

 “Every art, which is assessed from a reasonable point of view of harmony, composition, order or disharmony, decomposition and disorder, is abstract.”

 Abstraction and decoration

 “If someone paints non-figuratively, they usually say that this is abstract art.
 But it can merely be a simple decoration that expresses nothing.
 Abstraction has to express something.
 Not to portray but just to express.” / S. Gierowski /